bpp/bpp-manual/bpp-4-manual.md

 ### Identical sequences and phylogenetic signal

-The model implemented in [BPP]{.smallcaps} assumes that the sequences represent random samples from the different species. *Sequences from the same species that are identical should all be used*.
+The model implemented in BPP assumes that the sequences represent random samples from the different species. *Sequences from the same species that are identical should all be used*.
 It is incorrect to use only the unique haplotypes, which will lead to biased parameter